Navigating Shared Care Agreements for the Treatment of ADHD25 Jun 2024

 What to do if Your GP Refuses Your Transfer of Care.

-• Arrange a face-to-face meeting with your GP – prepare what you want to say in advance and talk through how ADHD affects your day-to-day life as well as how the cost of managing your ADHD impacts your finances.
+Prepare what you want to say in advance and talk through how ADHD affects your day-to-day life as well as how the cost of managing your ADHD impacts your finances.
 Also, talk to your GP about how having access to ADHD medication through NHS prescriptions will impact you personally.

-• Understand the NICE guidelines – “The NHS should not withdraw NHS Care because a patient chooses to buy private care, nor should patients who access private care be placed at an advantage or disadvantage in relation to the NHS care they receive.
+"The NHS should not withdraw NHS Care because a patient chooses to buy private care, nor should patients who access private care be placed at an advantage or disadvantage in relation to the NHS care they receive.
 The NHS should continue to provide free-of-charge care that the patient would have been entitled to had they not chosen to have additional private care.
 Where the same diagnostic, monitoring, or other procedure is needed for both the NHS and private elements of care, the NHS should provide this free of charge and share the results with the private provider.”
-It is advisable to read the NICE guidelines in full beforehand but it’s possible to explain this to your GP and ask how their refusal aligns with NHS guidance on private care.

-• NHS pathway referral – if your diagnosis is refused by your GP, you can ask them if they can refer you through the NHS pathway and take on shared care while you are waiting.
+If your diagnosis is refused by your GP, you can ask them if they can refer you through the NHS pathway and take on shared care while you are waiting.

 Focusing on Now and Beyond: A Private ADHD Clinic in Manchester.